withastro/docs/src/pages/en/tutorial/2-astro-pages/index.md

 Now that you can define and use values to render dynamic content, let's explore some common rendering patterns!

-Using Astro syntax, we can also render values from objects and arrays defined in our Astro script.
+Using Astro syntax, you can also render values from objects and arrays defined in your Astro script.

-We will use more complicated data values in our script and JavaScript functions to render even more dynamic content.
+You will use more complicated data values in your script and JavaScript functions to render even more dynamic content.

 ### Objects and Arrays